Hardware. Software. Teamware.

 International teams, enthusiastic participants, amazed judges: Join our community!

-The Robothon® teams will prove it as they take on their latest challenge in the fight against industrial pollution.
+Robothon® teams have been able to prove this in their latest challenge in the fight against industrial pollution.
 The challenge is once again about the disassembly and sorting of electronic waste and the goal is to make these processes even more efficient and sustainable through automated recycling.
 Accomplishing this requires enabling robots to autonomously recognize, grasp, and manipulate loose components in a new production environment.
-May the best strategies and solutions win!

 The competition starts right after the challenge kickoff meeting.
 The teams have four weeks to develop an autonomous robotic solution to the challenge task board.
 Participants will receive a brand new task board for the 2023 challenge after their application has been reviewed by the organizers.
 This year’s challenge involves five new increasingly difficult manipulation tasks.
 The final rules and competition scorecard will be released at the start of the development period at the kickoff meeting.
 Teams will be evaluated on their robotic solution in terms of number of tasks completed, execution speed, robustness, and creativity.
 The Grand Challenge Jury includes high-profile AI and robotics experts as well as industry representatives who will award the best teams with recognition and prize money of at least € 10,000.
 The competition will conclude with an Award Ceremony presented at the automatica trade fair in Munich within the framework of munich_i.